fwolfst/LittleGPTracker/docs/wiki/What-is-LittlePiggyTracker.md

 # Rendering

 Some people exploit the analog gap between their device's headphone output and whatever they are recording with.
-Alternately, you can start piggy in rendering mode so it will output 16bit, 44100Hz .WAV files.
+Alternatively, you can start piggy in rendering mode so it will output 16bit, 44100Hz .WAV files.
 Please note that RENDER mode is not intended to be functional on the GP2X Builds.
 The following values can set for RENDER in the config.xml: